2k4c/2k4c/README.md

   　ᦏ ͜𓏼˚　c+h always ok no matter what<br/>
   　ᦏ ͜𓏼˚　i'm always offtab and sometimes get disconnected<br/>
   　ᦏ ͜𓏼˚　w2i ALWAYS i dont see it otherwise<br/>
-  　ᦏ ͜𓏼˚　if you're an anti just go away, dont do the sneeze emote it makes you look childish<br/>
+  　ᦏ ͜𓏼˚　dont flirt, i have a gf (i know you wont, but precautions)<br/>
   　ᦏ ͜𓏼˚　if you msg me being weird or looking to start discourse i wont reply!
 </details>
 </p>